TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 data Depth = Depth Integer
 ```

-Now you have 2 copies of `Integer` that haskell will treat differently, making sure that they never get mixed up.
+Now you have 2 copies of `Integer` that Haskell will treat differently, making sure that they never get mixed up.

 One change that we can make here is to use the `newtype` keyword instead of `data` and get the following: